IrfaanKhalid/cs1101-bonus-lectures/README.md

 + Inline spacing
   + Make sure you include spaces in your lines (near commas, parentheses, etc.) so it's easy to read each line, too.
 + Line length
-  + This one is a bit archaic, but reasonable line lengths help navigate code without horizontal scrolling.
+  + Reasonable line lengths help navigate code without horizontal scrolling.
+    + The roots of these regulations lie in how many characters could fit on a piece of paper when printing code.
   + Industry standards vary, but in this class we'll stick with **100** characters.
 + Comments
   + If you or someone else needs to maintain your code, comments explaining what's going on when it's not obvious help.
+  + Over-commenting vs Under-commenting
+    + Over-commenting is when your comments actually make reading/understanding your code more difficult.
+      + Not every single line of code needs a comment - only the tricky parts.
+    + Under-commenting is when your code is tricky to understand and your poor reader doesn't have comments to help.
+  + Try to strike a balance with insightful, brief, and well-distributed comments.
+    + This takes practice!
 + Clear, concise solutions
   + Convoluted solutions are hard to follow - even with comments.
   + A good example of this is a long series of nested if-statements, like you saw in PA08.